Lymphastim Pressotherapy in Delhi

-Pressotherapy reduces water retention and helps the body remove toxins and waste products out of the peripheral tissues (including the cellulite tissues) by boosting both blood circulation and lymphatic drainage in a very time and efficient way.
+Pressotherapy reduces water retention and helps the body remove toxins and waste products out of the peripheral tissues by boosting both blood circulation and lymphatic drainage in a very time and efficient way.

 The body then naturally expels toxins, excess water and waste products.
-And equally importantly, pressotherapy helps transport fat molecules from the cellulite tissues into the general circulation for oxidation (“burning”) in the muscles and other organs.
+And equally importantly, pressotherapy helps transport fat molecules into the general circulation for oxidation (“burning”) in the muscles and other organs.

-For these reasons, pressotherapy is an ideal treatment for cellulite prevention and reduction, either on its own or in combination with other treatments – depending on the type and severity of cellulite.
+For these reasons, pressotherapy is an ideal treatment for prevention and reduction, either on its own or in combination with other treatments – depending on the type.

-Furthermore, pressotherapy is perfect after vigorous exercise as it maximises and focuses the effects of exercise on the cellulite tissues.
+Furthermore, pressotherapy is perfect after vigorous exercise as it maximises and focuses the effects of exercises.